Naas South

-Naas South (An Nás Theas) is a barony in County Kildare, Republic of Ireland.
+Naas South (An Nás Theas) is a barony in County Kildare, Ireland.

 Etymology

 Naas South derives its name from the town of Naas (Irish Nás na Ríogh, "assembly-place of the kings").

 Location

 Naas South barony is located in east County Kildare, containing part of the upper Liffey valley and the western foothills of the Wicklow Mountains.

 History

 These were part of the ancient lands of the Ó Broin (O'Byrnes) before the 13th century, retaken in the 14th.
 There was originally a single Naas barony, divided into north and south baronies before 1603.

 List of settlements

 Below is a list of settlements in Naas South: